msakai/resume/resume.md

   developed technology to automatically generate test cases that satisfy the proposed criteria.
-I developed core algorithms of our approach that encodes both FBD programs and conditions for proposed criteria into logical formula and solves the conjoined formula using SMT solvers to generate test cases.
+I developed core algorithms of our approach that encodes both FBD programs and conditions for proposed criteria into logical formulas and solves the conjoined formula using SMT solvers to generate test cases.